 This course focuses on different topics in the field of graphic design each time it is offered.
 Designed to reflect both the rapidly changing culture and technologically progress of the field.
-Repeatable: May be repeated for credit with change in topic

 GDM 410 - Advanced Design

 This course is an advanced design course in which project work is used to build a professional portfolio for employment or advanced studies.
 Complex design issues and problem solving challenge the student throughout the creative process.